vhaudiquet/ubuntu-project-docs/docs/who-makes-ubuntu/developers/dmb-index.md

 (upload-path-basics)=
 ### Basics

+As a {ref}`Prospective Developer <dmb-joining-prospective>` you should start your learning here.
 These topics will get you started with a good foundation for your future contributions to Ubuntu.
-As a {ref}`Prospective Developer <dmb-joining-prospective>` you should start your learning here.
-As you complete tasks that build your confidence and skills, you can apply to become a {ref}`Contributing Developer <dmb-joining-contributing>`.
+As you complete tasks that build your confidence and skills, you can apply for Ubuntu Developer Membership as a {ref}`Contributing Developer <dmb-joining-contributing>`.

 ```{include} /who-makes-ubuntu/developers/diagrams/basics.txt
 ```